roydegeest/rakwireless-docs/docs/wisgate/rak7243c/quickstart/connect-the-lora-gateway-with-chirpstack.md

 Remember to run the \"`sudo gateway-config`\" command in the CLI and point the Gateway to the IP address of the machine you just installed Chirpstack on.
 This can be done in item 2 in the menu \"**Setup RAK Gateway LoRa® concentrator**\"!
 :::

-- Assuming you have set it up correctly, Login to your ChirpStack to register your Gateway by opening the ChirpStack's web page in a browser by entering "IP Address of ChirpStack:8080".
+- Assuming you have set it up correctly, Login to your ChirpStack to register your gateway by opening the ChirpStack's web page in a browser by entering "IP Address of ChirpStack:8080".

 <rk-img
   :src="`${$frontmatter.static_root}/06.rmibul5ouzluictf9zpq.png`"